 - If there are no more valid plays, even after dealing three, then another three may be dealt on top of the previous 3.

 As before, only the top card may be used for play, and once it is used, the card under it can be considered the top card.

 Tableaus in Klondike, unlike in other Solitaire games, are formed of alternating suits as explained in the “Example Hand” section.

-Once an ace is revealed, it is placed in one of four special piles above the play area, known as the ace zones.
+Once an ace is revealed, it is placed in one of four special piles above the play area, known as the ace zone.
 Once an ace is in the ace zone, cards from its corresponding suit can be placed there and removed from play.
 Once an ace zone is complete, with all of the cards of its suit in ascending order from Ace to King, that zone can be removed from play.

 The game is considered won when all of the ace zones have been completed and removed from play.